YatingMusic/ddsp-singing-vocoders/README.md

 ```

 ## F. Post-Processing
-In Sawsing, we found there is buzzing artifact in the harmonic parts, so we develop a post-processing codes to remove it.
+In Sawsing, we found there are buzzing artifacta in the harmonic part singals, so we develop a post-processing codes to remove it.
 The method is simple yet effective --- applying a Voiced/Unvoiced mask on the harmonic part.
 For more details, please refer to [here](./postprocessing/).

 ## G. More Information